httpie/cli/docs/README.md

 ### Colors and formatting

+TODO: mention body colors/formatting are based on content-type + --response-mime (heuristics for JSON content-type)

 Syntax highlighting is applied to HTTP headers and bodies (where it makes sense).
 You can choose your preferred color scheme via the `--style` option if you don’t like the default one.
 There are dozens of styles available, here are just a few notable ones: